 Resource: Cannabis Genetics 101

 The unique biochemistry of an individual can also have an effect on their reaction to cannabis.
 A person who has a diet low in fatty acids will typically have low endocannabinoids, therefore consumption of cannabis will introduce more endocannabinoids into the body thus resulting in a positive “high.”
 Individuals with diets high in fatty acids more than likely will not feel a difference.
 Everybody is different when it comes to their biodiversity and biodiversity can change at any given time, meaning not only can the experience be different from person to person, it can also be different each time cannabis is consumed.

 Cannabis can have varying effects depending on a person’s overall health.
 Individuals with health conditions may find that cannabis affects them differently than those who do not have health conditions.
 This is linked to the fact that most health conditions will change an individual’s biodiversity.
-For example, a person who has constant pain due to fibromyalgia and consumes cannabis will experience a set of chemical interactions that will result, not in feeling high, but in a feeling of balance and less pain, whereas an individual in good health will more than likely just feel “high”.
+For example, Alzheimer’s patients who take marijuana to help either prevent or help slow the disease, will not be experiencing the same high as a perfectly healthy teenager.
+In the case of the Alzheimer’s patient, marijuana has a medical function for the body.
 Simply put, the internal processes of the body can greatly affect in an individual’s response to cannabis.

 The stereotype of the typical marijuana user doesn’t accurately portray the average individual that consumes cannabis.
 Every person is different in terms of health, genetics, and biodiversity.
 More importantly, everyone has different reasons and needs why they smoke cannabis.
 As a result, no two people will have the same experience with cannabis.

 If you enjoyed this article, take a look at some of our reviews of weed-related products that can help you ditch the stereotype of a marijuana user and pass a drug test without judgment:

 - Omni Detox Drink Review